After reading this page, please proceed to the solutions page.

 And the last major characteristic of perfectionism...

-5) Overemphasis on product (vs. process), and on external rewards.
+5) Overemphasis on product (vs. process), and on external recognition and rewards.
 Perfectionists are obsessed with how good the final result of their efforts will be, and the reward they hope to reap.
 A reward could be a good grade, promotion, publication in a top journal, review in a top publication, or, more generally, money, fame, love, and/or respect.

 Non-perfectionists, by contrast, stay mostly focused on the work itself and reap most of their rewards from the intrinsic pleasures of doing that work.
 If grades, publication, money, etc., come, they're happy, but those aren't the main point.